 Badulla marks the southeast extremity of the Hill Country and is a transport gateway to the east coast.
 It is one of Sri Lanka’s oldest towns, occupied briefly by the Portuguese, who torched it upon leaving.
-For the British it was an important social centre, but beyond the pretty gardens and clock tower, any vestiges of a past that included a racecourse and cricket club are lost in Badulla’s typical Sri Lankan bustle.
+For the British, it was an important social centre, but beyond the pretty gardens and clock tower, any vestiges of a past – including a racecourse and cricket club – are lost in Badulla’s typical Sri Lankan bustle.
 The railway through the Hill Country from Colombo terminates here.
-In British times, it was an important hub for transporting plantation products to Colombo.